-12. PENSION PLANS
+13. PENSION PLANS

-The Diocese contributes to a church-wide defined benefit pension plan for eligible lay employees called The Episcopal Church Lay Employees' Retirement Plan.
-For years ending March 31, 2013 and March 31, 2012, the Plan had funding status ratios of 76% and 72%, respectively.
+The Diocese contributes to a church-wide defined benefit pension plan for eligible lay employees called The Episcopal Church Lay Employees' Retirement Plan (Plan).
+The Plan's EIN number is 13-5562193 and does not have a separate plan number.
 A funded status ratio under 100% indicates there are insufficient reserves as of the reporting date to pay currently accumulated benefits.
-Plan assets were \$122 million and \$110 million for March 31, 2013 and 2012, respectively.
-Accumulated benefit obligations were \$160 million and \$154 million for March 31, 2013 and 2012, respectively.
-The Diocese contributes 9% of the participant's eligible compensation.
-Pension expense under this plan was \$22,338 and \$12,624 for the years ended December 31, 2012 and 2011, respectively, which does not exceed the 5% of total plan contributions from all employers.
+The Diocese contributes 15% of the participant's eligible compensation.
+Pension expense under this plan was \$21,557 and \$22,338 for the years ended December 31, 2013 and 2012, respectively, which does not exceed the 5% of total plan contributions from all employers.